GoogleCloudPlatform/datacatalog-tag-engine/docs/ui_guide.md

 <img src="https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/main/docs/static_2.png" alt="static" width="600"/>
 <img src="https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/main/docs/static_3.png" alt="static" width="600"/>

-In the `included URIs` field, you specify either a BQ path or a GCS path, depending on which type of asset you want to tag.
+The `included URIs` field can be set to either a BQ path or a GCS path, depending on which type of asset you want to tag.
 In BQ, you can tag columns, tables, views and datasets.
 In GCS, you can tag buckets, folders and files.

 The `refresh_mode` field is either set to `AUTO` or `ON-DEMAND`. `AUTO` refresh means that any new assets that match the `included_URIs` field will get auto-tagged on a schedule.
 Note that in the context of a static tag configuration, `AUTO` does not update any existing tags.
 Assets that have already been tagged do not get retagged. `ON-DEMAND` means that Tag Engine does not schedule any tag updates, you will call the `ondemand_updates` method to trigger an update.